satansdeer/satansdeer.github.com/content/legacy-posts/quokka-clone/index.md

     In the next steps, we'll get their values.

-    Of course, this is not how Quokka.js does that, but for this tutorial, it's just enough.
+ Of course, this is not how Quokka.js does that, but for this tutorial, it's enough.

 *  Map through the variable names and get their values: